shaun-c23/FAST_model/readME.txt

 Similarily, ensure the latest gcc compiler is installed with openmp support.

-Follow similar steps for Mac to

 compile the code:

 g++ -std=c++17 -fopenmp main.cpp -o main -lomp

+Follow similar steps to Mac for troubleshooting if you have issues compiling.

 After the executable is created, the program can be run with following inputs: